 It was a meaningful gathering in which common challenges and necessary procedures regarding shark listings were discussed.
 In an enthusiastic atmosphere, the event was well organized with a series of lectures on Shark identification tools, IFS, NDFs, etc. followed by rich and detailed debate.
 A practical exercise was provided in order to enhance participants’ understanding on relevance of IFS provisions to CITES operation.
 A CITES Secretariat staff gave presentation on general context of the shark listings and NDFs.

-In line with Decision 16.52, CITES Secretariat plans to develop user friendly capacity-building tools related to IFS issues.
-It could make a positive difference for fisheries management of sharks in Oceania region through collaborating with various regional instruments such as the Secretariat of the Pacific Community(SPC) in relation to commercially-exploited aquatic species.
+In line with Decision 16.52 we need to develop user friendly capacity-building tools related to IFS issues.
+In general, we expect our involvement could make a positive difference for fisheries management of sharks in Oceania region through collaborating with various regional instruments such as the Secretariat of the Pacific Community(SPC) in relation to commercially-exploited aquatic species.

 Useful documents to note